kevinmiguet-wm/book-notes/Flying notes/User research.md

 3. Find really good "one-liners" from the reviews.
 A good one-liner is concise, clear, emotionally moving, and just well-written
 4. Can you find common words used in the reviews that could be helpful for our creative strategists ?
 5. Here is a competitor website [URL].
 Based on our reviews, how should we position ourselves to be different ?
-   How has the sentiment of the reviews
+6. How has the sentiment of the reviews changed over time ?
+Any patterns based on seasonality of when people buy ?
+7. HEre is our website